silvaDominic/gif-search/README.md

 # Gif Search

+An applet for rendering gifs in a grid based on a search term.

-## Requirements
+## Features
-- Implement search
-  - Results should show on each keystroke but with debounce
+- Search with debounce
-- Renders grid of gifs
-  - Supports lazy load
-- Include basic details for gif (image, name, description)
+- Infinite scroll (with button)
-- Support loading state
+- Skeleton loading for individual images
-- Can use basic libraries
-- Can implement animations if time

-### API Key
-EbU2vFXMiXvjioRSNS1haC9lxoMNUJDP
+- Competent architecture